openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getRawFileList(path: string, callback: AsyncCallback&lt;Array\<string\>&gt;): void;

-Obtains the list of files in the **resources/rawfile** directory.
+Obtains the list of folders and files in the **resources/rawfile** directory.
 This API uses an asynchronous callback to return the result.

+>**NOTE**
+>
+> If there is no folder or file in the directory, no information is returned.
+If there are folders and files in the directory, the list of folders and files is returned.

 **System capability**: SystemCapability.Global.ResourceManager